SpacingBat3/WebCord-Utils/jsonc-parser/README.md

 # JSONC Parser

-A simple module to parse *JSON with comments* files to JavaScript object.
+A simple module to parse *JSON with comments* files with the magic of `RegExp`.

 It allows for the specifying your own comments `RegExp`'s as I couldn't found any information about JSONC being standarized (so for instance, if your JSONC